mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/search_router.rst

 The SearchRouter needs access to the database where the search tables are.
 You have to define a new database configuration to be able to connect with the geo database.
 Read more about this at http://doc.mapbender3.org/en/book/database.html

-Note: For the use of the below-described search the digitizer database can be used.
-The configuration for creating the database connection can be found at :doc:`digitizer`.
+**Note**: For the use of the below-described search the digitizer tables can be used.
+The SQL to create the tables can be found at :doc:`digitizer`.

 * **Title:** Title of the element.
 The title will be listed in "Layouts" and allows to distinguish between different buttons.
 It will be indicated if "Show label" is activated.
 * **Target:** Id of Map element to query.